I love this car! get lots of looks. This car will cost about 2000.00 a year in maintenance. I only wish I could afford this car!

 Billed by Ferrari as a “genuine four-seater,” the 612 Scaglietti is the company’s first V-12-powered car to feature all-aluminum construction.
 Even the interior is built with aluminum components.

-The 612 Scaglietti's styling is the work of the Pininfarina organization, which has designed a long list of Ferrari models over the years.
-Some details, including the car's concave, scalloped flanks, are meant to recall the unique Pininfarina-styled 375 MM Ferrari that was given by film director Roberto Rosselini to his new bride, actress Ingrid Bergman.
+The 612 Scaglietti’s styling is the work of the Pininfarina organization, which has designed a long list of Ferrari models over the years.
+Some details, including the car’s concave, scalloped flanks, are meant to recall the unique Pininfarina-styled 375 MM Ferrari.
 Otherwise, the body benefits from clean lines with little ostentation.

 Moving the cockpit, fuel tank and battery rearward helped produce what Ferrari calls very normative weight distribution: specifically, 46 percent at the front and 54 percent at the rear, which is surprising for a front-engine automobile.

 Four people can sit inside the 612 Scaglietti, which is fitted with aluminum and leather.
 Ferrari says all four riders can get in and out easily.
 The 8.5-cubic-foot trunk can hold a six-piece set of specially designed luggage.
-If desired, Carrozzeria Scaglietti can personalize the interior.
 Dual-zone climate control and a Bose audio system are standard.